teamfphl/gatsby/packages/gatsby-transformer-sqip/README.md

 **Cons:**

-- All images are loaded, no matter if they are in the viewport or not
+- All images are loaded, no matter if they are in the viewport or not.
+(Except the users browser supports the [new `loading` attribute](linkme).)

 #### Gatsby Image